The history of the moving sidewalk at Spadina subway station

 It was one of the most interesting features of the subway system - and a hell of a lot of fun for kids - but it was also expensive to maintain, prone to break down, and ultimately went the way of the Dodo in 2004 when the TTC decided that it just wasn't worth the money to keep up.

-Many people remember the moving walkway as it was removed just over decade ago, but the story behind it is an intriguing one.
+Many people remember the moving walkway as it was removed just over 15 years ago, but the story behind it is an intriguing one.

 In the end, the TTC had a change of heart and decided to build a 150 metre long walkway to link the two stations under the the same designation.

 There are a couple of reasons why they did this.
-Aside from the obvious savings on staffing costs (the north portion of Spadina Station does not feature a fare collector), Transit Toronto explains that concerns about the financial viability of the University Line might have played a role.
+Aside from the obvious savings on staffing costs (the north portion of Spadina Station never featured a fare collector), Transit Toronto explains that concerns about the financial viability of the University Line might have played a role.

 "From 1969 to 1978, the University subway was closed Mondays to Saturdays at 9:45 p.m. and all day Sundays and holidays.